-Because laser printers have a non-printable border around the edge of single sheet pages, 6 LPI and 8 LPI spacing is compressed slightly to enable 66 lines and 88 lines to be printed on 11-inch long paper.
-This can occasionally cause a problem, especially when using preprinted forms that must align precisely.
+Because laser printers have a non-printable region around the edge of single sheet pages, 6 LPI and 8 LPI spacing is compressed slightly to enable 66 lines and 88 lines to be printed on 11-inch long paper.
+This can cause a problem when using preprinted forms that must align precisely.
 Command 38 enables a user to override the laser printer LPI compression.

 Value Description

 0 Compress the vertical LPI spacing

 1 Print using true 6 and 8 LPI spacing

 Example: &%Z38,1

-Specifies that vertical spacing prints using true 6 and 8 LPI
+Specifies true 6 and 8 LPI vertical spacing.

-IF TRUE LPI IS SELECTED, THE USER NEEDS TO ADJUST THE DOCUMENT FORMATS TO ALLOW FOR THE REDUCED NUMBER OF LINES THAT CAN BE PRINTED PER PAGE, OR THE EXTRA LINES MAY PRINT ONTO ANOTHER SHEET OF PAPER.
+NOTE: IF TRUE LPI IS SELECTED, THE USER MAY NEED TO ADJUST DOCUMENT FORMATS TO ALLOW FOR THE REDUCED NUMBER OF LINES PER PAGE, OR THE EXTRA LINES WILL PRINT ONTO ANOTHER SHEET OF PAPER.